안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 As long as the family is calm and getting along together, everything will go well.

-I totally agree with this!!
+I agree with this!!
 I hope you keep this Korean idiom in your mind.

 Now, come on, homework!